rabuu/sheetstorm/src/assignment.typ

   header-extra-right: none,
   /// The word that prefixes the tutor name in the header. -> content | str
   header-tutor-prefix: context i18n.word("Tutor"),
-  /// The column settings of the header.
+  /// The columns settings of the header.
   ///
   /// This can break the entire header if you play with it carelessly.
   ///